yousefelassal/quote-cron/README.md

 > When one door of happiness closes, another opens; but often we look so long at the closed door that we do not see the one which has been opened for us.

 > Life's challenges are not supposed to paralyze you, they're supposed to help you discover who you are.

+> A friendship founded on business is better than a business founded on friendship.